priyanshu28012002/Word-Composition-Problem/README.md

 To run Code, run the following command on terminal or cmd

-1. Compile the Code: Open a terminal and navigate to the directory containing the source code.
-Compile the code using a C++ compiler.
+1. Compile the Code: Open a terminal and navigate to the directory containing the source code and compile the code.
-For example:

 ```bash
  gcc compound_word_finder.cpp
 ```